mondbr/WSAA_project/README.md

 You can also easily modify or remove existing transactions via the interactive table:

-**Update** button opens a pre-filled (description and transactions current details)using `showUpdateForm()` function.
+**Update** button opens a pre-filled (description and transactions type current details) using `showUpdateForm()` function.
 Submitting the form run `doUpdate()` function and sends an AJAX PUT request to the Flask `(/transactions/<id>)` which updates the record in the MySQL database.
 The database is updated and refreshes the frontend to show the latest data.

 <img src="images/update.png" width=50% height=20%>